 1. The Aryan Brotherhood

 The Aryan Brotherhood (AB) is essentially a gang of Caucasian males who believe in the neo-Nazi ideology.
 They consider Hitler to be their hero and firmly espouse the cause of white supremacy.
-The tattoos that belong to this brotherhood are quite symbolic.
+The Aryan brotherhood tattoo meanings are quite symbolic.
 They either consist of a swastika, ‘AB’ written in a gothic font, a Celtic knot, or the number 1488.

 However, before you consider donning these cool prison tattoos, you need to remember that they have the capability of turning you into an easily identifiable prey for a number of Mexican and African-American gangs.